 Lab Computer Skills Required: Students in Geography 355 need basic competence in the Windows operating system, Excel spreadsheet, ArcGIS, and basic internet skills (blogs, searching).
 Students will be expected to take initiative to learn additional details about the software and to solve problems as they arise.
 Students should expect to spend time outside of scheduled hours to complete course work.

-Text and Readings: There are three texts for this course: N. Schuurman GIS: A Short Introduction (2004), The ESRI Guide to GIS Analysis, vol. 1 (1999) and Getting to Know ArcGIS, 3rd edition (2013).
+Text and Readings: There are two texts for this course: The ESRI Guide to GIS Analysis, vol. 1 (1999) and Getting to Know ArcGIS, 4rd edition (2015).
 Earlier editions of the Getting to Know ArcGIS book may not correlate with the latest version of the software.
 Additional readings will be assigned.

 Evaluation: Students will maintain a relatively detailed course blog that describes their activities in the course.
 Students will complete a mid-semester take-home evaluation (reflecting skills using GIS software and data) and an end of semester evaluation of their work in the course with a suggested letter grade (with supporting material).
 Additional exercises will be assigned when appropriate.

 Instructor will forward a list of students in the class to public safety, to gain card access to the Science Center.
 In addition, students will be provided with an access code to get access to the GIS lab (207 Science Center).
 Together that gives you 24 – 7 access to the GIS lab and everything you need to complete the course.